-Elizabeth Day is a Project 2Gen postdoctoral fellow with training in human development and family studies and expertise in the use of research by policymakers.
+Elizabeth Day is the Project 2Gen Assistant Director for Policy Engagement with training in human development and family studies and expertise in the use of research by policymakers.

 Rachel Dunifon is Project 2Gen co-director and a human development and social policy expert who researches child and family policy with a focus on factors influencing the development of less-advantaged children.